ariannamethod/nicole/README.md

 # NICOLE - Weightless Entity

-Reinventing the the very concept of "trasformer".
+> Reinventing the very concept of "trasformer".

 **No weights.
 No fixed code.
 Pure emergence.**